 The view from the top is nothing to sneeze at either:

-So if the Nabataeans were so wealthy and Petra was such a flurry of trading activity, what happened?
+So if the Nabataeans were so wealthy and the city of Petra was such a flurry of trading activity, what happened?
 Eventually, caravans that once passed through Petra began favouring other trade routes, and the reigning king Rabbel II (AD 70 – 106) decided to move the capital of Petra to the northern city of Bosra. after the king died, Petra lost its independence to the Roman Empire.

 A major earthquake in May of 363 AD destroyed many major buildings and monuments including much of the water supply, further sending the city into decline.
 Still, some people chose to stay, though the numbers probably amounted to hundreds rather than the 20,000 that once lived here.